You Enjoy Myself

-"You Enjoy Myself", commonly abbreviated to "YEM", is a Phish song written by Trey Anastasio, first played live on February 3, 1986.
-It is the band's most frequently performed song, having been played at about 33% of their first 1,800 shows.
+"You Enjoy Myself", commonly abbreviated to "YEM", is a Phish song written by Trey Anastasio from their 1988 debut album Junta.
+It is the band's most frequently performed song.

 History

-Trey Anastasio wrote "You Enjoy Myself" while in Florence, Italy.
-The title came from an Italian man, befriended by Anastasio and Jon Fishman, who wrapped his arms around them near the Uffizi museum and exclaimed, "you know, when I am with you, you enjoy myself!"

-A short, a cappella version of "You Enjoy Myself" appeared on The White Tape, Phish's debut album.
-A longer, full-band version appeared on their album Junta.
-Live versions (especially after 1995) have regularly exceeded 25 minutes in length.
+Trey Anastasio wrote "You Enjoy Myself" in Florence, Italy, in the midst of a European busking trip.
+The title came from an Italian man befriended by Anastasio and Jon Fishman, who wrapped his arms around them near the Uffizi museum and exclaimed: "You know, when I am with you, you enjoy myself!"
+The song was first performed live on February 3, 1986.
+A short, a cappella version of "You Enjoy Myself" appeared on The White Tape, Phish's 1986 demo album.
+A longer, full-band version appeared on their album full-length debut, 1988's Junta.